TehMuffinMoo/ibPS/docs/NIOS/Generic Wrapper/New-NIOSObject.md

 ### -GridUID
 Specify the NIOS Grid UID (license_uid).
-This indicates which Grid to connect to when using NIOS Federation within BloxOne.
+This indicates which Grid to connect to when using NIOS Federation within Universal DDI.

 ```yaml
 Type: String